turingschool/backend-curriculum-site/module2/lessons/rest_routing_and_controllers_in_rails.markdown

 This means whenever a `get` request to `/movies` is received, have the `MoviesController` handle it with the `index` action (method).
 The `(.:format)` piece on the end of the URI pattern refers to things like `http://example.com/movies.csv` or `http://example.com/movies.pdf`, etc.

-Based on our rake routes - what controller to we need? do we have it?
+Based on our rake routes - what controller do we need? do we have it?
 Let's run our test and see what error we get:

 ```bash
 Failure/Error: visit "/movies"